 Students are strongly encouraged to disclose their health concerns (including mental health) to both faculty leaders and on-site program staff.
 It is in your best interests to share this information, which will remain confidential unless the information needs to be shared with need-to-know staff in the event of an emergency.

 Students who receive accommodations at UM can receive the same or similar accommodations abroad, with some preparation.
-To learn more about that process and who needs to receive your disability documentation, read our Disability Accommodations Handout.
+To learn more about that process and who needs to receive your disability documentation, please check out our Disabilities and Accommodations page.